backand/docs/source/includes/_integrations.md

 Simply replace 'your object name' with the object that contains your Salesforce custom action, and replace 'your action name' with the name of the action that you provided while creating the integration.

 With these changes, you're now able to pull in any and all Salesforce accounts available via their API!
-You can use a similar pattern to construct additional calls to the Salesforce API - simply replace the URL and parameters in the custom SalesforceIQ action with the URL and parameters for the object you want to retrieve.
+You can use a similar pattern to construct additional calls to the Salesforce API - simply replace the URL and parameters in the custom SalesforceCRM action with the URL and parameters for the object you want to retrieve.